 Step 1: Prepare the Icing

 For glaze icing, mix the powdered sugar with milk or water in a bowl.
-Stir until smooth and glossy.
-The consistency should be thinner than royal icing to allow for easy coverage.
-If you want to achieve a pouring consistency, gradually add more liquid until it flows easily.
+Stir until smooth and a bit runny.
+If you want it more pourable, add small amounts of liquid til it flows easy.

 Step 2: Coloring the Icing